diegoami/DA_ML_Capstone/solutions.md

   | 6   | Training   |  0.87   |0.70   | 0.77   |        770|
   | 7   | Town       |  1.00   |0.09   | 0.16   |        89 |

-It turned out that the Siege class is not a problem (as a matter of fact, images belonging to this category are pretty distinctive).
+It turned out that the Siege class is not that big a problem (as a matter of fact, images belonging to this category are pretty distinctive).
 However, the classes Trap, Town and Training tended all to be misclassified.
 After checking the confidence matrix, I decided that it would make sense to remove these three categories, so that Training is classified as Other (Training is not interesting anyway) whil Trap and Town are classified as Battle.

 ### SECOND ITERATION